Cyril26/simple_shell/README.md

 ### Compilation

-The ff flags were used to compile the code:
+The following flags were used to compile the code:
-     (hbtn) $ gcc -Wall -Werror -pedantic *.c -o hsh
+     $ gcc -Wall -Werror -pedantic *.c -o hsh

 ### Authors